BendroCorp/community-guidelines/privacy-policy.md

 If you turn cookies off, Some of the features that make your site experience more efficient may not function properly.Some of the features that make your site experience more efficient and may not function properly.

 ## Third-party disclosure
 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
-This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
-We may also release information when it's release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property or safety.
+This does not include application stack hosting partners and other parties who assist us in operating our service, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
+We may also release information when it's release is appropriate to comply with the law, enforce our service policies, or protect ours or others' rights, property or safety.

 We currently work with the following 3rd party services to provide this service:

 - Amazon - for file storage via Amazon S3.
 Any files you upload to our service are stored here and are identified by the identification id unique to your account.
 - Stripe - for payment processing.
 The email account used to originally sign up for our service is disclosed along with any payment card information required to process payments.
+We do not permanently store credit card information.
 - Digital Ocean - our primary cloud hosting provider where our data resides.
 While we don't technically share your data with them this is where it lives.

-However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.
+Non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 ## Third-party links
 Occasionally, at our discretion, we may include or offer third-party products or services on our website.
 These third-party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.